chrismaltby/gb-studio-site/content/docs/music.md

 At 1 row-per-beat, each row counts as a beat.
 At 1 row-per-beat in 4/4 with speed `F01` will make the song's in-game BPM sound like 900 BPM.
 This can be halved by using 2 rows-per-beat, to create a 450 BPM song.
 This process is how the following Speed Table was created.

-Because of how GB Studio is set up, a 60hz F05 effect, which would result in 180 BPM in-game, is impossible here.

 *For Engine Eject users, GBT Player has the `-speed` flag which handles BPM differently.
-This would require F96 on every speed setting.
-Without the speed flag, F96 is helpful for songs using speeds F01 to F04.*
+Enabling `-speed` in GB Studio requires F96 is added to songs regardless of speed setting in order to emulate the song speed accurately in a tracker*

 ## Time Signatures